-During each 8-week field seminar module, all students will be required to meet with the Field Instructor individually and face to face a minimum of 5 times.
-Additional supervision may occur individually or in groups or as part of team conferences.
+During each field seminar module, all students are required to meet with their Field Instructor individually and face to face regularly.
 The student will utilize the Student Record of Supervision form to create an agenda in advance of the individual conference with the field instructor and to document the resulting discussion, feedback and follow up actions reviewed during the meeting.
-Not all categories identified on the tool will be required for discussion at each meeting but will serve as a guide for the student in identifying priorities and covering key areas of competency development in supervision over the course of the field experience.
-The Field Instructor may further require certain topic areas to be discussed each time or as assignments for upcoming supervision discussion at his or her discretion.
-The Student Record of Supervision form has been structured to follow the three key interrelated elements of professional practice of the head, the hand and the heart as described by Pierce (2016) (as cited in Hunter, Moen, & Raskin, p.
-5) The student will also be required to ensure that each Student Record of Supervision includes at least one area of growth or improvement and at least one area of strength be documented from the field instructor as feedback during the consultation.
-The student and Field Instructor will sign the form as a record of their meeting.
+Not all categories identified on the tool are required for discussion at each meeting but will serve as a guide for the student in identifying priorities and covering key areas of competency development in supervision over the course of the field experience.
+The Field Instructor may require certain topic areas be discussed each time or as assignments for upcoming supervision discussion at his or her discretion.
+The Student Record of Supervision form is structured to follow the three key interrelated elements of professional practice of the head, the hand and the heart as described by Pierce (2016) (as cited in Hunter, Moen, & Raskin, p.
+5) The student is required to ensure that each Student Record of Supervision includes at least one area of growth or improvement and at least one area of strength be documented from the field instructor as feedback during the consultation.
+The student and Field Instructor sign the form as a record of their meeting.

-Observation of Student Practice (M2.2.2, M2.2.3, AS2.2.4, AS 2.2.1)
+Observations of Student Practice (M2.2.2, M2.2.3, AS2.2.4, AS 2.2.1)

 In her work Achieving Competence in Social Work, Bogo (2010) argues that "the most valid evaluation of practice ability is observation of students as they carry out social work practice roles and functions" (p.
 176) and that "scholars support the authenticity of using observed performance in actual practice settings as the most direct approach to evaluation" (p.
 178).
-In support of this best practice, all students will be required to ensure completion of observations of their direct practice with an individual client, family or group over the course of each field placement.
-Students are required to be observed at least 1 one time during the completion of each field seminar during each practicum year (a total of 4 times during each practicum).
+In support of this best practice, all students are required to ensure completion of observations of their direct practice with an individual client, family or group over the course of each field placement.
+Students are required to be observed at least 1 one time during the completion of each field seminar during each practicum year (4 times during each practicum).
 Each observation must be completed by an identified observer (must be the Field Instructor, another designated supervisor on site, or an experienced master's level staff person with two or more years of practice experience).
-After the planned observation is completed, the identified observer will complete the IWU revised Integrated Social Work Knowledge, Values and Skills Scale as based on the Objective Structured Clinical Examination rating scale adapted for social work performance developed by Bogo, Regehr, Logie, and Regeher (2009) to provide feedback to the student.
-The identified observer will rate the student in areas including development and use of collaborative relationships, appropriate response to client(s) toward general content, communication, and feelings, focus of the interview/interaction, responding to the presenting problem, assessment skills, strengths-based approach, collaborative goal setting, and demonstration of cultural competence.
-The student must review each completed observation tool for additional feedback during individual supervision with the Field Instructor.
-Observation tools are also submitted to the course instructor for content and additional monitoring of performance.
+After the planned observation is completed, the identified observer completes the IWU revised Integrated Social Work Knowledge, Values and Skills Scale as based on the Objective Structured Clinical Examination rating scale adapted for social work performance developed by Bogo, Regehr, Logie, and Regeher (2009) to provide feedback to the student.
+The identified observer rates the student in areas including development and use of collaborative relationships, appropriate response to client(s) toward general content, communication, and feelings, focus of the interview/interaction, responding to the presenting problem, assessment skills, strengths-based approach, collaborative goal setting, and demonstration of cultural competence.
+The student reviews each completed observation tool during individual supervision with the Field Instructor for additional feedback.
+Observation tools are submitted to the course instructor for content and additional monitoring of performance.

-Student Learning Contract (M2.2.2, M2.2.3, AS2.2.4, AS 2.2.1)
+Student Individual Learning Contract (M2.2.2, M2.2.3, AS2.2.4, AS 2.2.1)